GENERAL INFORMATION ABOUT BAIL BONDS

 A bail bond fee is payment for services rendered and is non-refundable.
 Once an arrested individual is released from custody, the service has been performed.
 The fee is non-refundable even if no formal charges are filed against the accused.
 In the event an individual is found not to be eligible for release during the process (i.e. probation hold, parole violation, etc.), then the premium would be returned.

-If you have any other questions or need advice about bail bonds, you can call us at 805-683-1515 to speak with a live agent.
+If you have any other questions or need advice about bail bonds, you can contact us online or call 805-963-1233 to speak with a live agent.
 Information and advice are always FREE!